 This initiative has been a tremendous success in reducing the seagull population on Lornie Foran Island and the lake in general and thus improving the water quality in that area.
 It is notable that in 2020 the number of gulls was reduced to 612, from 1,750 in 2017, a full 65% reduction.
 Also, the number of eggs has been reduced from about 2,600 to about 800 over the same period.
 In addition, the Public Beach E.coli testing showed good results and no beach closures.

 On May 25, 2021, the work party arrived at Lornie Foran Island, expecting to encounter hundreds of eggs and nests, as in the past.
 Astonishingly, they found only two nests with a total of THREE eggs.
-Last year at this time, they gathered about 800 eggs from 276 nests and thought that to be a tremendous success over prior years, where up to 2,500 eggs had been oiled at one time.
-There is certainly evidence that the seagulls gathered on the island this year, but in far fewer numbers and also that the vegetation on the island was noticeably more – by about 50%.
+The prior year (2020) at the same time, they had gathered about 800 eggs from 276 nests and thought that to be a tremendous success over prior years, where up to 2,500 eggs had been oiled at one time.
+There is certainly evidence that the seagulls gathered on the island that year, but in far fewer numbers and also that the vegetation on the island was noticeably more – by about 50%.
 The work party members looked at other islands on the lake to confirm that the seagulls had not relocated their nesting site.

-It is difficult to explain this significant change or if the seagulls will return to nest on Lornie Foran Island in the future.
-The LCC, in partnership with the LCPOA, and under the guidance of the CWS, will monitor and react accordingly in future years.
-If you observe unusual nesting behaviours of seagulls at other locations on Lake Clear, please do not hesitate to contact us at firstname.lastname@example.org.
+It was difficult to explain this drastic change or to know whether the seagulls would return to nest on Lornie Foran Island in the future.
+The LCC, in partnership with the LCPOA, and under the guidance of the CWS, had decided to monitor and react accordingly in future years.